 The angle between the endpoints of the lines is measured so that it is necessary to only click near the end points, not exactly on them.
-Graphite interprets all mouse clicks left of the line midpoint as the left endpoint and all mouse clicks right of the line midpoint.
+Graphite interprets all mouse clicks left of the line midpoint as the left endpoint and all mouse clicks right of the line midpoint as the right endpoint.